sysgears/spinjs/docs/configuration.md

 ### `builders`

 `builders` is the main property in the `config` object.
-In the `builders` property, you can configure SpinJS for the platforms.
+In the `builders` property, you can configure SpinJS for different platforms.
 Typically, `builders` contain at least one property, the platform such as `web`, `server`, `android`, `ios`, or `test`.
 But you can specify multiple builders.
 This is how you can configure SpinJS for the web platform and testing:

 ```js
 const config = {